aleleio/teambuilding-games/games/banana-race.md

 # Banana Race

 ## Description
-Give each player a banana with the instruction to peel and eat it while holding\none hand behind their back (they only need to take one bite of the banana) on a given signal they begin.
+Give each player a banana with the instruction to peel and eat it while holding one hand behind their back (they only need to take one bite of the banana) on a given signal they begin.
 The first one who takes a bite and then whistles, wins.

 ## Description
 no hands! - more fun